Signed in as:

-SMART Talks is a live event, open to the public as a way of connecting and showcasing the vast range of research taking place within The Network.
+SMART Talk is a live event, open to the public as a way of connecting and showcasing the vast range of research taking place within the SMART Network at the University of Alberta.

 January 14, 2022